a metal thali tray with rice, papadam, pickle and 4 metal containers of food

 Getting Around Delhi

-If you’re going a short distance (less than 3 km) taking an auto rickshaw is the easiest way to get there.
+If you’re going a short distance (less than 3 km) taking an auto rickshaw is the easiest way to get around.
 Auto rickshaws are everywhere in Delhi, and they’re cheap.
 You can expect to pay up to INR 100 for about 3 km.

 The Delhi metro is the best way to travel during peak traffic times, or for longer distances.
 Most visitors are surprised at how modern and clean the Delhi metro is.
 It’s actually one of the best metro systems in the world.
-It’s user friendly, but read my step by step guide on how to use the Delhi metro if you want more info.
+It’s user friendly, but read my guide on how to use the Delhi metro if you want more info.

 FAQs